unbill/mongoose-xray/README.md

 Simply register as a normal mongoose plugin.

-*Note* that the plugin must be added before a connection is established.
+*Note* that the plugin must be added before the model is created from the schema.

 ```js